-The Project S.T.E.P. seeks to provide awareness, education, and prevention of Sex Trafficking and Exploitation.
+We seek to provide awareness, education, prevention of Sex Trafficking and Exploitation.
 We recognize that the same environment that creates the victim can also create the offender.
-We teach the offender the impact that Sex Trafficking has on victims, the victim’s family, the offender’s family, the offender, as well as the impact that it has on the community.
+We teach the offender, the impact that Sex Trafficking has on victims, victim’s family, offender’s family and it's impact on the community

 There is an epidemic that plagues our nation with Sex Trafficking and Exploitation.
 The ages of the victims and the offenders continue to be younger and the consequences more severe.
 A lack of education, resources, and awareness prevents society from identifying the victims and offenders.

-The Project S.T.E.P. will benefit children and adults by bringing awareness and education to those that have victimized others through Sex Trafficking and Exploitation.
+The Project S.T.E.P. © will benefit children, youth, and adults by bringing awareness and education to those that have victimized others through Sex Trafficking and Exploitation.

-It is the intent of The Project S.T.E.P. to instill empathy within offenders, through a group setting that provides a 20-week curriculum and also hosts guest speakers sharing their personal experience, educating offenders about the impact their crime has upon others as well as themselves.
+It is the intent of The Project S.T.E.P. © to instill empathy and accountability within offenders, through a group setting that hosts guest speakers sharing their personal experiences, educating offenders on the impact their crime has upon others as well as themselves.

 The facilitators of The Project S.T.E.P. © will advocate awareness for those offenders who have been victimized themselves, by creating a better understanding of the lifelong trauma caused by Sex Trafficking and Exploitation.

 The Project S.T.E.P. started as a self-help group that was designed to instill empathy in offenders and educate them on the impact their actions have on victims.
 Guest speakers were invited to talk at facilities prior to COVID-19 to share their personal stories regarding the Life, and what could be done to correct this behavior.

 COVID-19 became an unprecedented pandemic where few people were able to plan.
 Like many other educational institutions, we had to grapple with the best approach to continue making the program curriculum available to offenders.